Prashanth Nair

 Prashanth Nair (born May 7, 1993) is an Indian-born American cricketer.
 He made his List A debut for the United States in the 2017–18 Regional Super50 on February 18, 2018.

+His unique ambidextrous skillset helped him gain selection at age 23 for his first USA senior team tournament in October 2016 at ICC WCL Division Four in LA.